scarf005/documentation/docs/tutorial.md

 ---

 ### Not a fan of tutorial?
-If you prefers to a more try-it-yourself approach, you can skip this tutorial and go straight to the [key concept](/key-concept) page to get a good understanding of how Elysia works.
+If you prefer a more hands-on approach, you can skip this tutorial and go directly to the [key concept](/key-concept) page for a better understanding of how Elysia works.

 <script setup>
 import Card from '../components/nearl/card.vue'